Fiserv/developer-studio-support/docs/guides/workspaces.md

 ![API key](../../assets/images/workspace_how_to_manage_7.png "API key")

-&emsp i.
+&emsp; i.
 Select MID from dropdown.
 This will be the MID associated with the API key you are creating.

-&emsp ii.
+&emsp; ii.
 Name the API Key you are creating

-&emsp iii.
+&emsp; iii.
 Select Environment (if available)

-&emsp iv.
+&emsp; iv.
 Add Features (if applicable)

-&emsp v.
+&emsp; v.
 Hit the Create button

-&emsp vi.
+&emsp; vi.
 Download API Key details as a pdf file (this is your one chance to save the API Key details including secret)

 ![Create API key](../../assets/images/workspace_how_to_manage_8.png "Create API key")